-Related to interoperability, after its further evolutions introduced via the TSI 2022 package revision (i.e., ATO, FRMCS optimisation of braking curves, digital coupling, transitions, combined transport, etc) the Agency will ensure stability in the established technical requirements including ERTMS.
-After the introduction of FRMCS readiness in CCS TSI 2022, the focus for 2023-2025 will be on the production of the full set of specifications for FRMCS.
-The roadmap for the introduction of these specifications in the CCS TSI will be set-up.
-For the further evolution of the on-board modularity and the advanced train positioning we will take the inputs from System Pillar in our CCM process to prepare for the update of the CCS TSI accordingly.
+When it comes to ERTMS, after the introduction of FRMCS readiness in CCS TSI 2022 and the related production of the full set of specifications, the focus for 2024-2026 will be on the enhancement of the CCS framework, following the 2023-2027 roadmap.
+Regarding the further evolution of the on-board modularity and the advanced train positioning, the Agency will take the inputs from System Pillar in the CCM process to prepare for the update of the CCS TSI accordingly.

-In addition, a further harmonisation through TSIs will focus on telematics, security aspects, national rules harmonisation and innovations such as digital automatic couplers (DAC) facilitating the shunting of freight wagons, new materials, new on-board sources of energy based on the results provided by the System Pillar work.
+In addition, a further harmonisation through TSIs will focus on telematics, security aspects, national rules harmonisation and innovations such as new materials, new on-board sources of energy based on the results provided through the System Pillar work.

 The service 'Management of Innovation and long-term evolution of the Agency', introduced in 2021, will continue to steer the research & innovation policy of the Agency and its future development.
 It will also be in charge of coordinating the Agency's input to the work on the System Pillar.
 The Agency will ensure technical assistance to the Commission, as guardian of interoperability and safety, and as system authority for ERTMS & telematics.
 This will boost harmonisation of operations, subsystems, and components, leaving the practical aspects to the industry, assuming an appropriate level of oversight.
 In parallel, the Agency will continue to identify related research needs and assess mature innovation products, with a clear potential for market uptake, in order to reflect them into the technical specifications.
-This work will however be carried out at a slower pace, due to budgetary constraints.